huiwang/cracking-the-coding-interview/README.md

 # Get started

 This repo includes two git branches:
 - **practice**: Only tests are provided.
-It's up to you to come up with a solution.
+It's up to you to find a solution.
 - **master**: Both tests and solutions are provided.
-Compare your tests and solutions with references.
+Compare yours with mine.

 To get started, please follow the steps below:
 1. Fork this repository